tsgrissom/PotterPlus/README.md

 * Replace all fake warmup spells with a real warmup
 * Add Riddikulus
 * Plan for 1.13 material changes
+* Fix spells that shouldn't be PVP restricted

 ### Other ideas